libretro/docs/docs/library/openlara.md

 The OpenLara core's library name is 'OpenLara'

-To achieve a continous game that loads from one level to the next you can load directly from CD or preferably setup the content folder like this:
+To achieve a continuous game that loads from one level to the next you can load directly from CD or preferably setup the content folder like this:

 | Folder   | File Type(s)                             | Description                             |